I've been working in Bombay for quite some time now. After slogging for a year and a half, my agency agreed to give me my annual leave.

-Dim lights, lower Indian seating in a corner, candle on the table gave the place a nice ambience.
+Dim lights, lower Indian seating in a corner, candle on the table gave the place a nice ambiance.
 A friendly, north-eastern waiter came to take our order.
-Trance by infected mushrooms added to the ambience.
+Trance by infected mushrooms added to the ambiance.
 And then came 'Babaji'.
-Have never met a Babaji like this one in my entire life.
+Had never met a Babaji like this before.
 Dressed like a Baba, he could fluently speak English, was knowledgeable, friendly, offered us maal and shared his chillum.
 We guys, staying in metros are not used to strangers being friendly, we became skeptical of him, wondered what his real intentions were.
 But this place is different, people sitting on different tables in a restaurant talk to each other, it was infectious.
-We started gelling with him, met a couple of Israelis, shared chillum, talked about our trip, their plans etc. Eventually the restaurant shut down and the staff joined us all, we all smoked up together and reached a different high.
+We started gelling well with him, met a couple of Israelis, shared chillum, talked about our trip, their plans etc. Eventually the restaurant shut down and the staff joined us all, we all smoked up together and reached a different high.
 The stuff was excellent, the evening unforgettable.

 We headed back to our hotel, sat outside our room, felt the cold breeze brushing our face and arms, played music and danced for a bit then finally tried to catch on some sleep.

 Had decent breakfast the next morning.
 The eateries here always keep Israeli food on their menus for most of the tourists here are Israelies.
 Besides them we could see other firangs and locals.
-We didn't find many Indian tourists.
+What was strange was that we couldn't find many Indian tourists.

 Exhausted, we checked in the first lodge that we entered.
 The room was made out of bedsheets and costed us just Rs.
-500/- a night which we later found out was quite high by Khirganga standards.
+500/- a night, we later found out was quite high by Khirganga standards.

-This place did not even have 100 people in all including the locals and tourists.
+This place did not even have 50 people in all including the locals and tourists.
 One can imagine how quite it was.
 Sun was setting, it was getting cold and we could see smoke coming out of our mouths every time we spoke but we couldn't stop gazing at the mountains in front of us.
-When I literally started freezing i went inside in the cafe, lay on the hammock and wished i could stay there forever.
-The cafe was full of mattresses and low seating tables.
-Made a traveller friend, sat with him in the cafe till late in the night smoking up, listening to some awesome music, trying to stay warm in front of the heater, talking to the cafe owner, understanding his life and preferences, life in general at Khirganga.
+When I literally started freezing i went inside the cafe, lay on the hammock and wished i could stay there forever.
+The cafe had a spread of mattresses and low seating tables.
+I made a traveller friend, sat with him in the cafe till late in the night smoking up, listening to some awesome music, trying to stay warm in front of the heater, talking to the cafe owner, understanding his life and preferences, life in general at Khirganga.

 Post breakfast we started our trek along with our new friends from Delhi.
 Loved the way, saw some rainbows, stopped by a small waterfall to chill and smoke up.
 Made couple of more friends on the way - Browny and Blacky, canines from that region, who started following us wherever we went.